 - Asset & Wealth Management.

-The strongest segment for JPMorgan is the consumer and community banking with over $46 billion ina 17% return on equity ( ) and a net income of $9.4 billion.
+The strongest segment for JPMorgan is the consumer and community banking with over $46 billion in income of $9.4 billion.
 This segment comprises a customer base of 61 million U.S. households and 4 million small businesses.
-Those customers had 97 million card accounts and spent over $900 billion on those cards in 2017.
+Those customers had 97 million card accounts and spent over $900 billion on those cards in 2017.a 17% return on equity ( ) and a net

 The primary operating segments of JPMorgan Chase are summarized below:

 Goldman Sachs Net Revenues in 2017